akoidan/pychat/README.md

   "GITHUB_LINK": "an external link to project source files, in my case https://github.com/Deathangel908/pychat .
 Set to false if you don't wanna see it in the navbar", "PAINTER": "if true chat will contain a link to painter page in the navbar.
 This you can draw any images and send to chat", "FLAGS": "if true, a user name will contain a country icon on the right.
-User names are shown on the right section of the screen", "WEBRTC_CONFIG": "Sometimes webrtc stun server doesn't work in establishing a connection.
-This variable defines a variable that RtcPeerConnection accepts as a first argument, you can use {'iceServers':[{'urls':['stun:turn2.l.google.com']}]}' Or specify your turn/stun server see https://github.com/coturn/coturn project for more info"
+User names are shown on the right section of the screen", "WEBRTC_CONFIG": "This variable defines the first argument of RtcPeerConnection constructor.
+Sometimes webrtc stun server doesn't work in establishing a connection.
+Especially for this you can use turn server instead of it.
+Docker prod docker image already comes with a turn server, example of configuration for it  `{iceServers:[{urls:['turn:YOUR_DOMAIN'],username:'pychat',credential:'pypass'}]}`. replace YOUR_DOMAIN with your real domain name/public ip.
+You other scenarios use your server like coturn (https://github.com/coturn/coturn).
+See more info of this variable at docs: https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection#RTCConfiguration_dictionary"
 }
 ```